syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### saveAppointment()
 {:#methods:saveappointment}

-It is used to save the appointment.
+To save the appointment.
 The appointment obj is based on the argument passed along with this method.

 <table class="params">
     <thead>